csaez/csaez.github.io/content/posts/2022-02-28_fzf-for-the-win.md

 Whaaaaat!?
 Exactly! :exploding_head:

-Regardless of this particular setup, I think the beauty of it is on the simple interface, allowing to quickly create all sorts of throw away scripts adding a fancy selector to all sort of things (i.e. whant to pimp up yout git workflow? take a look at how `forgit` uses `fzf` for inspiration!).
+Regardless of this particular setup, I think the beauty of it is on the simple interface, allowing to quickly create all sorts of throw away scripts adding a fancy selector to all sort of things (i.e. want to pimp up your git workflow? take a look at how [forgit](https://github.com/wfxr/forgit) uses `fzf` for inspiration).

 Cheers!